- What is payment processing?

 Payment processor

-A payment processor acts as the “middleman,” routing transaction data between the merchant, the card network, and the issuing bank.
-It handles the heavy lifting, from checking with banks for authorization and managing the flow of approvals and settlements.
+A payment processor acts as the middleman, routing transaction data between the merchant, the card network, and the issuing bank.
+It manages the steps needed to approve, settle, and fund each payment.
+This includes checking with the issuing bank for authorization, flagging errors, and making sure the funds arrive in your account.

 Merchant account

-This is the dedicated account where your business receives funds from customer payments after they’re processed.
+A merchant account is a dedicated account that temporarily holds customer payments before those funds are transferred to your business’s bank account.
 It’s managed by your acquiring bank or PSP and acts as a holding account before funds are transferred into your business’s bank account.

 Payment service providers (PSPs)

-PSPs bundle multiple payment components—like gateways, processing, and merchant accounts —into one service.
+PSPs bundle multiple payment components, such as gateways, processing, and merchant accounts into one service.
 They simplify the setup for businesses by offering everything needed to start accepting payments.
 For example, Stripe is a PSP.
 A business owner can sign up, get a card reader, download the app, and start accepting payments right away.

-Point-of-Sale (POS) systems capture transaction data and send it to the appropriate payment processor.
-Modern POS systems can also go beyond basic payment acceptance, such as helping businesses track inventory, manage customer data, and integrate payments with broader business operations.
+Point-of-sale (POS) systems capture transaction data and send it to the appropriate payment processor for authorization and settlement.
+Modern POS systems can also go beyond basic payment acceptance.
+They help you manage inventory, sync sales with accounting tools, and track customer data across locations.

 Issuing and acquiring banks